Crashprn/CS_5060/Assn1/README.md

 Stop % Probability: 14%

-This graph shows the results of the algorithm on a uniform draw of 100 numbers from 1-99.
-As expected by the constraints of the problem, the optimal stopping percentage is 1%  and the odds of picking the optimal number is 12% as forming an expectation is costly.
+This graph shows the results of the algorithm on a uniform draw of 100(having more than 100 would cause negative reward) numbers from 1-99.
+As expected by the constraints of the problem, the optimal stopping percentage is 1%  and the odds of picking the optimal number is 14% as forming an expectation is costly.
 However, this is likely because the cost of passing up a number is 1% of the total reward.
 This then explains the optimal stopping percentage because forming a better expectation reduces the potential reward in the future.

 <img src="Figures/Normal.png" width="500" />